TeXML Bin Simple Voicemail and Call Forwarding

 Step 1: Create your XML

 In order to create XML documents, you can use the new TeXML editor in the Mission Control Portal.
-You'll find the TeXML editor by navigating to the Call Control section on the left menu and selecting 'TeXML Bin'.
+You'll find the TeXML editor by navigating to the Programmable Voice section on the left menu and selecting 'TeXML Bin'.

 Simple Voicemail Set simple voicemail with TeXML Bin